rhman-ibrahim/rhman-ibrahim/README.md

 ## 💼 Petrichor | The Portfolio

-- I envisioned creating a suite of abstract, modular applications/component,
+- I envisioned creating a suite of abstract, modular applications/components,

-  each provides a separate, complete functionality.
+  each provides a separate and complete functionality.

 - To realize, I developed **Petrichor** as an ecosystem designed to streamline